TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/intro_bioimage_visualization.md

 viewer = napari.Viewer()
 ```

-Hopfully when you ran the above command a new empty napari viewer appeared in a separate window.
+Hopefully when you ran the above command a new empty napari viewer appeared in a separate window.

 Unlike other jupyter widgets, napari is not embedded inside the jupyter notebook.
 This is because the graphical parts of napari are written in [Qt](https://www.qt.io/), making it hard to embed on the web.